openmrs/openmrs-contrib-rest-api-docs/source/includes/User/user.md

 A User in OpenMRS is an account that a person may use to log into the system.

 The real-life person is represented by a Person record in OpenMRS, and a person may have more than one user account.
-If you want a patient to be able to view her own record in OpenMRS, then you need to create a user account and link it to the patient's person record.
+If you want a patient to be able to view her record in OpenMRS, then you need to create a user account and link it to the patient's person record.

 ## Available operations for User